lmigueldf/doc/api/ui/stackview.md

 Returns
 :    1. `{View}` ---Same as the provided view object.

-Add a view to the `StackView` collection, since it is now on top of the stack it will be visible.
-The x and y coordinates of the added view will be relative to the top-left corner of the `StackView`.
-The `height` and `width` of the added view will be scaled up to fit the dimensions of the stack view.
+Add a view to the `StackView` collection.
+Since it is now on top of the stack it will be visible.
+The `height` and `width` of the added view will be scaled up to fit the dimensions of the `StackView`.
+Additionally, the new view's `y` value is forced to zero so that the new view perfectly fills the `StackView`.

 By default, when a view is pushed to the top of a `StackView`, it will animate in from right to left.
 When